froehners/astro-theme-cactus/src/content/post/unique-tags.md

 ---
-title: "Unique tags validation"
+title: "Exploring How to Recommend IP Protection"
 publishDate: "30 January 2023"
-description: "This post is used for validating if duplicate tags are removed, regardless of the string case"
+description: "Protecting Intellectual Property is confusing and time-consuming.
+Most people don’t know what they need to protect their art or business and can get lost in all the different opinions online.
+We are reevaluating the language we use and the support we provide when our customers say, Help me decide."
-tags: ["blog", "blog", "Blog", "test", "bloG", "Test", "BLOG"]
+tags: ["UX", "Customer Research", "Prototyping", "test", "bloG", "Test", "BLOG"]
 ---

 ## This post is to test zod transform